 Before you bring your car onto campus or to halls…

-You will need a permit to park on campus or in halls and these are only usually awarded to students with mobility issues or with other extenuating circumstances that meet the Campus Criteria or Halls Criteria.
+You will need a permit to park on campus or in halls and these are only usually awarded to students with a disability or with an extenuating circumstances that meet the Campus Criteria or Halls Criteria.
 Blue badge holders may apply for a free of charge permit.

 Halls parking permits are only valid within that Hall's car park.
 If you are a student living in Halls and you do not have a permit to park, you must not park on residential roads within one mile of the campus.